The 13 Best Master’s Degree Options for Teachers

 Are you curious about how the actions of young children connect to their cognitive capabilities, learning styles and academic and emotional growth?
 Master’s degree programs in this area of study include a focus on combining strong observational and analytical skills to develop strategies to help students learn.
 In addition to classroom teaching, educators who opt to focus their graduate studies on early childhood education often become academic scholars or public policy advocates and specialists.

-This field of study explores the unique need of post-secondary students, both academically and in terms of guidance intended to encourage personal development as well as academic excellence.
+This field of study explores the unique needs of post-secondary students and offers guidance on how to help them achieve both academic excellence and personal development.
 Such programs typically focus on various aspects of educational leadership and are often selected by educators who are interested in the college or university administration track or in working for nonprofits or agencies that help shape higher education policy.

 The practice of teaching English to non-native speakers goes by a number of different names — ESL (English as a Second Language), ELL (English Language Learners), TESOL (Teaching English to Speakers of Other Languages) — and is a sought-after specialty that applies to young students as well as adult learners.
 Bilingual education is vitally important when it comes to helping students of all ethnic and cultural backgrounds succeed in school and in life.
 Specializing in this field can also create opportunities for educators who are interested in working as English teachers in other countries.